Q: What is the AWS Storage Gateway service?

 Q: Do your prices include taxes?

 Except as otherwise noted, our prices are exclusive of applicable taxes and duties, including VAT and applicable sales tax.
-For customers with a Japanese billing address, use of AWS services is subject to Japanese Consumption Tax.
+For customers with a Japanese billing address, use of the Asia Pacific (Tokyo) Region is subject to Japanese Consumption Tax.

 Q: Does AWS Premium Support cover the AWS Storage Gateway?